Triple J Hottest 100 of All Time, 2009

 The Triple J Hottest 100 of All Time was a music poll conducted in 2009 amongst listeners of Australian youth radio network Triple J. Over half a million votes were compiled, with Nirvana's "Smells Like Teen Spirit" collecting the highest number of votes.
 Voters could submit a list of up to ten different songs as well as nominating one of these as their "all-time" favourite song.

-It was the fifth such poll organised by Triple J, following similar polls in 1989, 1990, 1991 and 1998.
-Initially, all songs were eligible for the annual Triple J Hottest 100.
-However, from 1993 onward (after having no list in 1992), only songs released in the previous year were permitted.
+It was the fifth such poll organised by Triple J, following similar polls in 1989, 1990, 1991, and 1998.
+Initially, all songs were eligible for annual Triple J Hottest 100s; however, from 1993 onward (after having no list in 1992), only songs released in the previous year were permitted.
 Thus, the Hottest 100 of All Time is conducted via a separate vote, held irregularly to reflect listeners' favourite songs across all eras.

 The 2009 list was designed to reflect the twentieth anniversary of the Hottest 100's inception.
-The Triple J Hottest 100 of all time was broadcast over two nights on ABC TV's music show Rage.
+The countdown was carried out from Tuesday, 7 July 2009 and finishing Sunday, 12 July 2009.
+The countdown was also broadcast over two nights on ABC TV's music show Rage.
 However, certain songs were omitted from the broadcast because they were never made into music videos.